Reading and Subscribing

 from the start to the end triggers a response.
 Since a %many

-request doesn't ask for any particular data, there aren't %u
+request doesn't ask for any particular data, there aren't %u,

-versions for it.
+%x, and %y versions for it.

 Unix sync